WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/btcr_did_resolver.md

 * How to represent updates?
     * Ryan claims that proofs about update are not proper for the DID document, other than to require methods to provide a way to do updates.
 Why should a client app need to know about updates?
 The DID spec should not try to provide a signed DID Document that is JSON-LD self-complete.
 Instead, trust in the method resolver is needed.
+    * Should this be part of the audit trail?
+(Ryan thinks yes.
+Any objections?)
+    * At which layer is this happening? is it a requirement of the universal resolver? or is this simply returning info from which this can be determined?
-This also means we can remove the following:
+    * This also means we can remove the following:

 ```
       "update": {[
         // update is implicit